 30. Wilkerson Farm in Orem

-Wilkerson Farm is open September 11-October 31st.
-It costs $10.50 per person, but age 4 and under are free.
+Wilkerson Farm opens September 10th for the 2021 season.
+It costs $12.50 per person, but age 4 and under are free.
 There's a big corn maze, rides, a hayride, a mini maze, slides, and more.
+It's in Orem.

 31. Pumpkin Train Heber Valley Railroad